cloudmesh/docker/README.rst

   (3) Docker server on AWS: Implemented
   (4) Multiple docker machines: Not implemented

-* Installing docker server on AWS:
+* Installing docker server on AWS/Cloudmesh:
-  (1) Configure security groups on EC2 instance through AWS GUI (Tested: Security group open to the world which is not secure - tcp,icmp - Not recommended)
+  (1) Configure security groups on EC2 instance through AWS GUI (Tested: Security group open to the world which is not secure - tcp,icmp - Not recommended).
+For cloudmesh, create security group using following: nova secgroup-add-rule default tcp 4243 4243 0.0.0.0/0 (2) Download certificate .pem file to ssh into the machine for AWS.
-  (2) Download certificate .pem file to ssh into the machine (3) Run the following commands on the machine:
+  (3) Run the following commands on the machine:
       (a) sudo apt-get update
       (b) sudo apt-get -y install docker.io